- 4 files (PDF report, 3 Excel files)

 Petrobras (Federal Government 50.3% of common shares and 28.7% of capital stock) is the national oil and gas company and the largest Brazilian company.

-The gas price is revised every quarter and increased by 56% in 2022 to US$7.47c/kWh, following the dramatic increase of international prices.
+The gas price is revised every quarter and increased by 62% in 2022 to US$7.73c/kWh, following the dramatic increase of international prices and the devaluation of the national currency compared to the US$.

 Graph: GAS PRICES FOR INDUSTRY (US$c/kWh GCV)